Overview

 - Lazy spawning: Server processes aren't started until you actually use a tool from that server.

 You're in the middle of a Claude Code session and realize you need the Playwright MCP server.
-Run mcpg install playwright in another terminal, and within seconds the browser automation tools are available in your current session—without restarting anything.
+Install it, and within seconds the browser automation tools are available in your current session—without restarting anything:

 Environment Variables

-The gateway supports per-project credentials through .env files:
+The gateway supports per-workspace credentials through .env files:

 SUPABASE_PROJECT_REF=abc123xyz